Thank you for contacting BibleAsk.

 The Bible gives a clear warning against Wicca.
 Why should we heed the Bible’s warning?
 Because Jesus testified to the truthfulness of the scriptures (2 Timothy 3:16-17).
 Why should we believe in Jesus?
 Because of what He did.
 Christ’s life, ministry, and death fulfilled over 125 OT prophecies.
 Christ healed all sickness (Luke 5:15-26), fed thousands of people (Luke 9:12-17), had authority over nature (Luke 8:22-25), cast out demons (Luke 4:33-37), raised the dead (Luke 7:11-16), lived a sinless life (1 Peter 2:22), sacrificed His life for humanity (1 John 3:16), and was resurrected from the dead (1 Cor.
 15:1-4).
 No other man on earth ever did such mighty works.
 All this proves that what He says is true.
 Therefore, the Bible as a whole is validated by Jesus.

-The Bible clearly states that witchcraft, magic, mediums, channeling, séances, spells, and divination are all forbidden.
-They rely on supernatural power that is not from the Lord.
+The Bible clearly states that witchcraft, magic, sorcery, mediums, channeling, séances, spells, and divination are all forbidden.
+For they rely on supernatural power that is not from the Lord.

 The Bible clearly states, “You shall not … practice divination or soothsaying” (Leviticus 19:26).
 “Let no one be found among you who sacrifices his son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
 Anyone who does these things is detestable to the Lord, and because of these detestable practices the Lord your God will drive out those nations before you” (Deuteronomy 18:10-12).
 All occult activities are included.
 There is no such thing as “white magic.”